Hack The Box Jerry Writeup

 -x ignore:code=401

-Logged in admin screen
+Logged in management screen

 Uploading a reverse shell